angelovercetti99/angelovercetti99/README.md

 ## ~$ about me

 Student at 42 Porto, learning software development through peer-to-peer projects: no teachers, just docs, man pages and other students.
-I work mostly in C on Linux, as well as Python. and I like understanding how things work before I rely on them.
+I work in C and Python on Linux, and I like understanding how things work before I rely on them.

 **Right now:** working through the 42 Common Core.

-**Looking for:** internships and junior roles in software development.
+**The plan:** finish the Common Core, do an internship, specialize, then move into a software engineer role.

+Always happy to talk with other developers and teams.

 ## ~$ techstack